DSH - Patton: Internships - Training Committee

 Biography:

 Dr. Molina received her Ph.D. in clinical psychology from the University of Nevada, Las Vegas.
 She completed her pre-doctoral internship in the Forensic Track at DSH-Patton.
 She remained at DSH-Patton to complete her Postdoctoral Fellowship in Forensic Psychology.
 After completing her forensic training, Dr. Molina worked as a clinical and forensic psychologist at state hospitals in Massachusetts and Florida.
 In these positions, she completed forensic and clinical assessments, provided individual and group treatment, conducted staff trainings related to forensic and clinical issues, served as an expert witness, and supervised psychology trainees.
 In 2022, she returned to DSH-Patton as a Senior Psychologist Specialist in the Forensic Evaluation Department.
 In her current role, she conducts violence risk assessments, sex offender risk assessments, and competency evaluations.
 Additionally, Dr. Molina is fluent in Spanish and regularly conducts Spanish-language forensic evaluations.
 Dr. Molina has served as an assessment coordinator in the internship program and a coordinating supervisor in the forensic fellowship.
 She is also currently one of the co-facilitators of the forensic fellowship’s landmark case seminar.
 Dr. Molina’s research interests include psychopathy and forensic assessment of Spanish-speaking populations.
+Abstracts of her research projects can be found on her ResearchGate profile.
 In her spare time, Dr. Molina enjoys traveling, exercising, and spending time with her two black cats, Bellatrix and Eevee.

 Approach to Supervision: